Learning When to Sample: Confidence-Aware Selective Sampling for Efficient Chain-of-Thought Reasoning: Introduction

 \section{Introduction}

-Large language models (LLMs) have recently demonstrated strong intrinsic reasoning capabilities, enabling effective performance in a wide range of tasks, including mathematical problem solving, commonsense reasoning, and scientific question answering \cite{sprague2025cotcotchainofthoughthelps,wei2022cot, kojima2022large}.
-This emerging reasoning ability represents an important step toward general-purpose problem-solving systems, as LLMs can autonomously decompose complex problems and produce coherent logical solutions \cite{wei2022emergent, yao2023tree}.
-Despite these intrinsic capabilities, the reasoning process remains highly unstable, exhibiting a pronounced sensitivity to localized errors that rapidly propagate through the sequential generation trajectory \cite{peng2025stepwisereasoningerrordisruption}.
-This phenomenon of error accumulation limits the reliability of single-pass decoding, suggesting that a unitary generation approach is insufficient to ensure the required fidelity and robustness in complex problem-solving scenarios \cite{song2025survey}.
+Large language models (LLMs) have recently demonstrated strong reasoning capabilities, enabling effective performance on a wide range of tasks, including mathematical problem-solving, commonsense reasoning, and scientific question answering \cite{wei2022cot,kojima2022zeroshot,sprague2025cotcotchainofthoughthelps}.
+This emerging reasoning ability represents an important step toward general-purpose problem-solving systems, as LLMs can decompose complex problems and produce coherent intermediate solutions \cite{wei2022emergent,yao2023tree}.
+Despite these promising observations, LLM reasoning remains unstable.
+A suboptimal local decoding decision can disrupt subsequent reasoning steps and propagate through the sequential generation trajectory \cite{peng2025stepwisereasoningerrordisruption,song2026large}.
+This phenomenon limits the reliability of single-pass decoding, suggesting that a single generation is often insufficient for robust problem solving \cite{wang2023selfconsistency,song2026large}.

-To further improve reasoning quality, prior work has introduced sampling-based aggregation methods such as self-consistency \cite{wang2023selfconsistency}, which leverage multiple stochastic rollouts to combine diverse reasoning trajectories.
-By sampling multiple Chain-of-Thought (CoT) paths and aggregating them via majority voting or probabilistic consensus, these approaches substantially enhance robustness and accuracy compared to single-path reasoning.
-However, such gains come at a significantly high computational cost.
-Reasoning-oriented inference typically involves generating longer outputs, performing deeper model computations, and consuming considerably more computational and energy resources \cite{samsi2023wordstowatts, fernandez2025energy}.
-Consequently, balancing reasoning performance and inference efficiency remains a fundamental challenge.
+To address this gap, prior work has introduced various sampling-based aggregation methods.
+One representative method is self-consistency \cite{wang2023selfconsistency}, which samples multiple chain-of-thought (CoT) paths and then aggregates them through mechanisms such as majority voting and probabilistic consensus.
+It has been widely shown that self-consistency can substantially enhance robustness and accuracy compared to its single-path counterpart \cite{wang2023selfconsistency,xue2023dynamic}.
+However, these gains often require substantially more test-time computation, through longer outputs or repeated reasoning-path generation \cite{snell2025scaling,wu2025inference,muennighoff2025s1}.
+Such increased generation directly raises inference cost and energy consumption \cite{samsi2023wordstowatts,fernandez2025energy}, making the balance between reasoning performance and inference efficiency a fundamental challenge.